Salma-Jamal/Data-Science-Big-Data-tools/README.md

 * Lab05: Kmeans Clustring Algorithm practice.
 * Lab06: Decision Tree Algorithm practice.
 * Lab07: Overview of Hadoop Storage and processing components.
+* Lab08: Get an overview about Hive and Learn how to use Hive to create tables and perform queries against them.